Merial Limited

 Usage

-Injections should be given subcutaneously, just under the skin either along the back of the neck or on the side of the pet.
+Injections should be given subcutaneously, just under the skin.
 Be sure to rotate injection sites to prevent skin problems at the injection site.
 Pinch a fold in the skin to create a small space for the needle.
 Insert the needle into the center of the fold as instructed by the veterinarian.
 Inject the drug by pushing the plunger as far as it will go.
 Withdraw the needle and be careful to not stick yourself.
 Dispose the needle immediately in a proper sharps disposal container.

 Side Effects